 Because ages and gender can play mixed, high respect between all players is essential.
 Physical contact during gameplay is forbidden.
 Small accidents will happen, but conscious touching, let alone slamming into another player is a foul.
 Take care of each other.
 Apologizing for accidents is a desired custom.

 There is no referee.
+Though first play through a guiding facilitator may be helpful.
 Players have to work it out among themselves.
 Together they keep the rules and also guard the nature of the game.
 Beware that some players, may try to be smarter than the rules.
 This is a bad sign, as the winning is an excuse, not the main point of the game.

 *) Never grab a trophy you’ve won.
 Always wait and accept it with gratitude.
 Also applaud goals or brilliant saves, even when made against your team.